loverajoel/jstips/_posts/en/2016-02-26-extract-unix-timestamp-easily.md

 const timestamp = Math.floor(dateTime / 1000);
 ```

-To get unix timestamp of a specific date pass `YYYY-MM-DD` or `YYYY-MM-DDT00:00:00Z` for iOS devices as a parameter of `Date` constructor.
+To get unix timestamp of a specific date pass `YYYY-MM-DD` or `YYYY-MM-DDT00:00:00Z` as parameter of `Date` constructor.
 For example

 ```js
 const dateTime = new Date('2012-06-08').getTime();